geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 	- Scotty has a primary SMTP address (bold and upper-case **SMTP**) but not an additional smtp email alias.

 	- Scotty’s primary SMTP address is his **onmicrosoft.com** cloud address.
-This is different from the normal account for Holly Dickson in which her primary SMTP address was her on-premises **xtremelabs.us** address.
+This is different from the normal account for Holly Dickson in which her primary SMTP address was her on-premises **CustomDomain.us** address.
 Holly also has an email alias that references her **onmicrosoft.com** address.

 18. To correct this identity mismatch situation, you need to:

-	- Update Scotty’s on-premises email addresses to include the email addresses from his Microsoft 365 account, change his primary SMTP address to the xtremelabs.us domain, and add an additional alias for the mail.onmicrosoft.com domain.
+	- Update Scotty’s on-premises email addresses to include the email addresses from his Microsoft 365 account, change his primary SMTP address to the CustomDomain.us domain, and add an additional alias for the mail.onmicrosoft.com domain.

 	- Delete the second Microsoft 365 user account that was created for Scotty by the sync process.
-This account points to the xtremelabs.us domain, and if you attempt to change Scotty’s primary SMTP address to the xtremelabs.us domain while this second user account exists, it will result in an error when you attempt to save the address change.
+This account points to the CustomDomain.us domain, and if you attempt to change Scotty’s primary SMTP address to the CustomDomain.us domain while this second user account exists, it will result in an error when you attempt to save the address change.

-	- Update Scotty’s Microsoft 365 email addresses to include the email addresses from his on-premises account, change the primary SMTP address to this xtremelabs.us address, and add an additional alias for the mail.onmicrosoft.com account.<br/>
+	- Update Scotty’s Microsoft 365 email addresses to include the email addresses from his on-premises account, change the primary SMTP address to this CustomDomain.us address, and add an additional alias for the mail.onmicrosoft.com account.<br/>

 	By making these changes, the email addresses for Scotty’s on-premises and Microsoft 365 accounts should be identical.
 Then when you do a force sync it will synchronize the on-premises and Microsoft 365 addresses together in Scotty’s one Microsoft 365 account.   <br/>